inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/introduction-functionality.rst

 and Padang.

 :Jakarta: BPBD DKI Jakarta (Regional Disaster Managers) and BNPB (Nationals
-    Disaster Managers) with assistance from AIFDR-AusAID (Australia-Indonesia Facility for Disaster Reduction), the World Bank, UNOCHA, Humanitarian OpenStreetMap Team and University of Indonesia held workshops in each of Jakartas 6 Districts in order to help Village Heads map their community boundaries and major infrastructure.
+    Disaster Managers) with assistance from |AIFDR|, AusAID, the World Bank, UNOCHA, Humanitarian OpenStreetMap Team and University of Indonesia held workshops in each of Jakartas 6 Districts in order to help Village Heads map their community boundaries and major infrastructure.
 Over 500 representatives from Jakartas 267 Villages participated in these